Primary Position: Shortstop

 Gair grew up to be a strapping six-footer by the time he went to high school, lettering in football, baseball and basketball.
 He may be one of the best athletes to ever play at Statesville High.
 He was co-captain of the football and basketball teams and made the all-conference and all-state teams.
 Six colleges offered him football scholarships when he graduated in 1950, but Allie chose Wake Forest College because there he would play baseball.

 The college season apparently wasn’t enough because Allie played for a semipro team in Nova Scotia in the summer of 1951.
 A teammate knew a scout for the Pittsburgh Pirates.
 The Pirates, the teammate wrote, had to check out this shortstop Allie.
-That led to a tryout at Forbes Field in Pittsburgh.
-Branch Rickey, the team’s general manager and among the shrewdest judges of baseball talent, offered Allie $20,000 to sign, or about $200,000 in current dollars.
+That led to a tryout at Forbes Field in Pittsburgh, Pennsylvania.
+Branch Rickey, the team’s general manager and among the shrewdest judges of baseball talent, offered Allie $20,000 to sign, or about $200,000 in 2022.
 It was an eye-opening amount back then.

 Goodbye Wake Forest; hello New Orleans.